College of Business Core

-Majors in the Department of Technology and Construction Management and the Department of Merchandising and Fashion Design are excluded from these program and admission requirements.
+Majors in the Department of Technology and Construction Management and the Department of Merchandising and Fashion Design are excluded from these admission and program requirements.

 All students who plan to apply for admission to the College of Business should declare a major in one of the five departments within the business unit of the College upon admission to the university and seek enrollment advice through the Business Advisement Center.
 Students who are uncertain at the time of admission to the University should declare a business major with the specific area undecided.

 Students in good standing are eligible to be considered for admission to a specific degree program in the College of Business upon the completion of at least 54 hours including at least ten of the following preparation courses.
 Up to two of the twelve courses listed may be completed during the semester of admission; however, students should make every effort to complete all of the preparation courses prior to admission.

 Courses required for admission

 - Accounting: ACC 201(3) and 211(3); or ACC 206(4)